litanda/SolarlikePeakbagging/Freqency_list_for_3642_kepler_RGB_stars-APJSxxxxx/README.txt

 PTelw: uncertainty of the line width
 PTfc: mode frequency
 PTefc: uncertainty of mode frequency
-PTlnK: significance of detection (>5 means the signal is significantly strong)
+PTlnK: significance of detection (lnK >= 5 means the signal is significantly strong)
 PTelnK: uncertainty of significance of detection

 Note: